 I also like to use a mixture of 1 tsp mild liquid soap per 1 liter of water, and spray it on the leaves to kill the bugs.
 Insecticidal soap or horticultural oil also work great.

-If you see gnats flying around your wandering jew houseplant, allow the soil to dry out a bit more between waterings.
-You can use a yellow sticky trap to help control them.
+If you see gnats flying around your inch plant, allow the soil to dry out a bit more between waterings.
+You can also use a yellow sticky trap to help control them.

 It’s a good idea to make pruning a part of your wandering jew plant care schedule.
 Doing so will keep the vines compact and thick, giving it an overall fuller shape.

-Trimming them encourages new growth, so it’s best to do it during the spring and summer months only.
+Trimming them encourages new growth, so it’s best to do it during the spring and summer months only, to avoid legginess.
 You can prune off dead and dying stems and leaves at any time.

 Tips For Propagating Wandering Jew Plants